Fix & Flip

 Getting started flipping houses in South Florida requires more than YouTube education.
 Here's the real framework: how to find your first deal, avoid costly beginner mistakes, and build toward consistent profits.

-Getting started flipping houses is one of the most common goals among South Florida real estate investors — and one of the most misunderstood.
+If you want to know how to get started flipping houses in South Florida, the short answer is: learn the numbers first and work backward from there.
+This goal is one of the most common among local real estate investors, and also one of the most misunderstood.
 The reality is more demanding than most beginners expect, and more rewarding than most skeptics acknowledge.
-Here's what actually getting started looks like, step by step.
+Here is what actually getting started looks like, step by step.

 Step 1: Learn the numbers before you look at properties